-This carefully curated selection of our best interviews features some of the most talented documentary directors from around the world, each filmmaker each with different (and sometimes conflicting) approaches and opinions.
+This carefully curated selection of our best interviews features some of the most talented documentary directors from around the world, each with different (and sometimes conflicting) approaches and opinions.
 It will change how you think about documentaries and whether there’s any “right” way to make them.

 - Joshua Oppenheimer on The Look of Silence

 - Hubert Sauper on We Come as Friends

 - Sophie Fiennes on Grace Jones: Bloodlight and Bami